 computer program, coordinating the design, layout and production of the

 to the market in December 1993.
 As vice president, I was also responsible

-for determining strategic direction and cost center operations, I was responsible for development and
+for determining strategic direction and cost center operations.

+manager, business operations, I was responsible for development and

 implementation of office automation technologies to support the Pacer

 consulting practice.
-I established PC-based inventory, accounting, billing, client
+I established PC-based inventory, accounting, billing,

 telecommunications and database marketing capabilities.